olaadapo/wellpvt/README.md

-Simple computations on single- and multi-phase properties of fluids ( Oil and Gas ) produced in a production system.
+Simple computations on single- and multi-phase properties of fluids ( Oil and Gas ) in a production system.

 ## Installation
 `$ pip install wellpvt`